porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/statement.md

     Despite our best efforts to ensure accessibility of [Website Name], there may be some limitations.
 Below is a description of known limitations, and potential solutions.
 Please contact us if you observe an issue not listed below.
   </p-text>
   <p-text>
-    Known limitations for [Website Name]:
+    Known limitations for [Website Name] (examples):
   </p-text>
   <p-text-list list-type="ordered">
     <p-text-list-item><strong>Comments from users</strong>: uploaded images may not have text alternatives because we cannot ensure the quality of contributions.
 We monitor user comments and typically repair issues within 10 business days.
-Please use the 'report issue' button if you encounter an issue.</p-text-list-item>
+Please contact us if you encounter an issue.</p-text-list-item>
     <p-text-list-item><strong>Archived documents</strong>: might not work with current assistive technologies because they use outdated technologies that do not support accessibility.
 We convert documents to new formats upon request within 3 business days.
 Please contact documents@example.org for support.</p-text-list-item>
   </p-text-list>
   <p-headline variant="headline-4" tag="h2">Assessment approach</p-headline>